 Speaking of Ajna’s team, the roster on Indivisible is huge, and sports the most diverse cast I have ever seen in the history of video games.
 Here, characters are not just brown, but unambiguously African, Asian, Hispanic, or European, with plenty of racial blends with accents in-between.
 I would like to highlight my favorites.

-I am not usually keen on bard classes because they tend to be hybrids where a specialist would serve better, but Zahra’s design is simply irresistible, from her skirt blowing in the wind, even while indoors, to her vivacious dance as she plays music enhancing the attack power of her allies.
+I am not usually keen on bard classes because they tend to be hybrids where a specialist would serve better, but Zahra’s design is simply irresistible, from her braids to her skirt blowing in the wind, even while indoors, to her vivacious dance as she plays music enhancing the attack power of her allies.
 Her other two songs enhance defense and healing, which include special animations to match her uniqueness as a character who lacks an attack.
 Her super forces foes to join her in dance.